Meadllennium is one of the nation’s premier, MEAD-ONLY competitions.

-Meadllennium was held this year on June 8, 2013 in Sanford Florida.
-Results are in!
-Click Here.
+Meadllennium will be held this year on June 21, 2014 in Winter Springs, Florida.

 If you are interested in coming to help judge these delicious meads, visit our Facebook Event Page for all of the details and late breaking news.

 Nice weather and good mead – what a great combination!

 1) Provide the home-meadmaker the very best evaluation of their mead, and offer informative feedback about the qualities of their mead.